- Multiple Vendors and Prices for each Inventory Item

 See our working philosophy and note our Rapid Response to project completion and the list of very satisfied and high exposure clients.

 AMS has more than adequately provided technical and operational support with the current support hot-line.
-Most Sky Chefs users have been delighted with the level of support over the past 24 years.
+Most Airline Caterers users have been delighted with the level of support over the past 24½ years.

 As the need for more technical support is required, AMS will utilize members of the Institute of Database Developer (IODD).
 This group of highly capable developers work with each other to provide an exceptional brain trust of software intellect.
 We are currently working on a software package that uses sophisticated "chat" support for users over the Internet.

-AMS operational support could easily be set up at Sky Chefs using Sky Chefs personnel.
+AMS operational support could easily be set up at Airline Caterer using Airline Caterer's personnel.